Association Management Committee

 Member

-I Troy Freeburn, a Bundjalung and Yaegl man raised in Casino.
-I have worked in the Education space for over 20 years in many capacities from schools to youth work.
+Troy Freeburn is a Bundjalung and Yaegl man raised in Casino.
+He has worked in the Department of Education space for over 25 years in many capacities from schools, youth work and AECG roles.

-I am involved within community in a range a leadership roles; varying from assistant Pastor of a local church, President Djanangmum local AECG, Vice president Upper North Coast Regional AECG, member of the board of Directors Casino RSM Club, Buyinbin Aboriginal Corporation and active community events planning member in partnership the local council.
+Troy is involved within community in a range a leadership roles; varying from assistant Pastor of a local church, Djanangmum local AECG, Vice president Upper North Coast Regional AECG, member of the board of Directors Casino RSM Club, Buyinbin Aboriginal Corporation and active community events planning member in partnership with Richmond Valley Council and Aboriginal Interagency.

 Member